aprell/kernel-kitchen/README.md

 Prepare and cook compute kernels without heating up the GPU

+> [!IMPORTANT]
+>
-*Note*: This fun little project is meant for educational purposes first and foremost.
-Experiment around, add more kernels, or try to implement missing features.
+> This fun little project is meant for educational purposes first and
+> foremost.
+Experiment around, add more kernels, or implement missing
+> features.
 Just don't expect too much.
-And importantly, ignore performance unless you do heat up the GPU after all.
+And importantly, ignore performance
+> unless you do heat up the GPU after all.

 ## Example